theSeifHub/fend-project-submissions/README.md

 ## Projects included

-This repo contains five other branches for five project submissions, all of which passed the review by Udacity team successfuly.
+This repo contains five other branches for five project submissions, all of which passed the review by Udacity team successfully.

 The projects are: